pademinune/Armor-Penetration-Calculator/readme.md

 ## Overview

 This mod displays the exact effective armor value and penetration probability of a tank you are aiming at.

+In comparison to the main version, the nightly version has no gui config leading to a smaller file.

 > *How is this different from other effective armor mods found in modpacks?*